xlpiao/.setup/README.md

-# Personal Configure for Mac and Ubuntu
+# Personal Configuration for Mac and Ubuntu
 ---------------------------------

 ## Installation